 Hans Nichols on US, South Korea Resuming Joint Military Exercises

 Hans Nichols' Speech Topics

 Hans Nichols has reported on North Korea denuclearization negotiations from in the region as well as the White House and the Department of Defense, with an emphasis on China’s role in the negotiations.
-If Biden wins the White House, North Korea will be one of his most immediate challenges – and his potential first international crisis.
+With Biden in the White House, North Korea will be one of his most immediate challenges – and his potential first international crisis.
 And while Biden has pledged to engage with China he has also promised to hold them to a higher standard and demand that they do more for human rights within their borders.
 Overlaying these challenges is an older one: nuclear arms talks with Russia.

 Democratic Party Politics